Breaking the Illusion: Consensus-Based Generative Mitigation of Adversarial Illusions in Multi-Modal Embeddings: Mitigation Framework

-We now detail how the generative model transforms an adversarial input into a sanitized reconstruction.
-Given an adversarial input $\tilde{\vx} = \vx + \boldsymbol{\delta}$, where $\boldsymbol{\delta}$ denotes a small imperceptible perturbation crafted to disrupt alignment, our objective is to recover a sanitized input $\hat{\vx}$ whose representation preserves the semantics of the original input $\vx$.
-A generative model $\mathcal{G}_{\theta}$, e.g., \gls{AE}, \gls{VAE}, or \gls{DM}, acts as a post-hoc sanitizer that reconstructs sanitized inputs from adversarially perturbed samples, where This reconstruction maps the adversarial input into a low-dimensional latent space and decodes it back to the natural input domain.
+We now detail how the generative model transforms an adversarial input into a purified one.
+Given an adversarial input $\tilde{\vx} = \vx + \boldsymbol{\delta}$, where $\boldsymbol{\delta}$ denotes a small imperceptible perturbation crafted to disrupt alignment, our objective is to recover a purified input $\hat{\vx}$ whose representation preserves the semantics of the original input $\vx$.
+A generative model $\mathcal{G}_{\theta}$, e.g., \gls{AE}, \gls{VAE}, or \gls{DM}, acts as a post-hoc purifier that maps adversarially perturbed samples to purified inputs, where \( \hat{\vx}= \mathcal{G}_{\theta}(\tilde\vx). \) This purification maps the adversarial input into a latent or diffusion space, where adversarial perturbations are isolated and suppressed, and decodes it back to the natural input domain.
 Thus, $\mathcal{G}_{\theta}$ provides a smooth approximation of the underlying data manifold, suppressing high-frequency, off-manifold perturbations that induce misalignment in the shared embedding space.

-Beyond deterministic reconstruction, we leverage the stochastic nature of generative models enables further robustness through sampling and aggregation.
-Given an adversarial input $\tilde\vx$, we draw $N$ independent reconstructions such that
+Beyond deterministic purification, we leverage the stochastic nature of generative models to enable further robustness through sampling and aggregation.
+Given an adversarial input $\tilde\vx$, we draw $N$ independent purified samples such that